 • a high fever with chills

+If the cause is cholecystitis, there’s not much you can do to stop it while it’s happening.
 You may want to apply a heated compress to the area to relieve the discomfort.
 Usually, the pain will ease once the gallstone has passed.

 Some other measures that could lower your chances of having gallbladder pain include:

-• Check your meds.
-Some medicines, such as postmenopausal hormones, may boost the risk of gallbladder disease.
+• Check your meds: Some medicines, such as postmenopausal hormones, may boost the risk of gallbladder disease.

 Gallbladder pain is usually caused by gallstones that block bile ducts.
 This common condition can cause severe pain.